mislav/hanna/README.markdown

    start and made tons of fixes and enhancements to the template;
 2. [Hongli Lai](http://blog.phusion.nl/) with the search filter for methods.

 ## Usage

+There is a command-line tool installed with the Hanna gem:

+    hanna -h

-The most basic usage is to specify Hanna as a template when invoking RDoc on the
+This is a wrapper over `rdoc` and it forwards all the parameters to it.
+Manual usage would require specifying Hanna as a template when invoking RDoc on the command-line:
-command-line:

-    rdoc -o doc --inline-source -T hanna lib/*.rb
+    rdoc -o doc --inline-source --format=html -T hanna lib/*.rb

 Hanna requires the `--inline-source` (or `-S`) flag.

 An alternative is to set the `RDOCOPT` environment variable:

-    RDOCOPT="-S -T hanna"
+    RDOCOPT="-S -f html -T hanna"

 This will make RDoc always use Hanna unless it is explicitly overridden.

-You can also use the command-line tool included in the Hanna gem:

-    hanna -h

-This is a wrapper over rdoc and it forwards all the parameters to it.
+Another neat trick is to put the following line in your .gemrc:

+    rdoc: --inline-source --line-numbers --format=html --template=hanna

+This will make RubyGems use Hanna when generating documentation for installed gems.

 ### Rake task